AdobeDocs/commerce-extensibility/src/pages/admin-ui-sdk/installation.md

 # Install Adobe Commerce Admin UI SDK

-This topic describes the basic steps you need to install the Admin UI SDK.
+This topic describes the basic steps to install the Admin UI SDK.

 ## Prerequisites